wazo-platform/wazo-doc/source/system_admin/configuration/ha/ha.rst

    :menuselection:`Configuration --> Provisioning --> Template Line --> Edit default`

-.. warning:: Especially not change these values ​​when the HA is configured, this could cause problems.
+.. warning:: Especially not change these values when the HA is configured, this could cause problems.
-   These values ​​will be provided by default when the HA will be disabled.
+   These values will be provided by default when the HA will be disabled.

 Disable node